 gardening tips grow a garden that pairs with wine

 Get inspired to grow a garden filled with the fresh and simple ingredients that pair well with your favorite wines!
 Grow herbs and crisp green vegetables as well as ripe berries and fruits that play well with your favorite pours.
 Grab the wine opener and keep it handy!
-When we pop some corks and pour, we’ll have a blooming bounty of rainbow-colored produce for picking and pairing with delicious vinos at our fingertips.
+When we pop some corks and pour, we’ll have a blooming bounty of produce to pair with all that good grape juice.
 All we have to do is get inspired from the start and grow a wine lover’s garden.

 What can I grow in a Wine Lover’s Garden that pairs well with wine?